 When you dig into this soup, you really do feel like you are eating a BLT sandwich, but in soup form.
+(Does that make sense?)
 All the flavors are there.
 Crusty bread on the side for dipping is highly recommended, but the soup is great on its own, as well.
 It is comfort food times a million.
 Think of the marriage of a BLT Sandwich to Creamy Potato Soup.

 Yields 4 - 6 servings.

 1/2 large onion, peeled and finely chopped

 3 - 4 large potatoes, peeled and cut into small chunks

 5 cups chicken stock, warmed

 Pinch crushed red pepper flakes

 Black pepper (to taste)

 2 - 3 green onions (both white and green parts), sliced